Skip to content

 How Depletion Can Exceed Your Basis

-This is the part that surprises people: percentage depletion isn't limited to what you originally invested.
+Here's the part that surprises people: percentage depletion isn't capped at your original investment.
 Real estate depreciation stops once you've fully depreciated the building.
-Percentage depletion?
-It keeps going for the life of the well.
+Percentage depletion keeps going for the life of the well.
 An investor who puts $50,000 into a producing well could eventually deduct $75,000, $100,000, or more over the well's producing life.
-Try finding that in any other section of the tax code.
-You won't.
+Try finding that anywhere else in the tax code.

 Let's put real numbers on it.
 A well generating $40,000 per year in gross revenue gives you $6,000 annually in percentage depletion (15% of $40,000).
 Over a 20-year producing life, that's $120,000 in tax-sheltered income, far more than most investors put into a single well.